Daniel-Mietchen/learning2code/resources.md

 When I have a quiet moment at home and offline, I am reading a few pages in the book
 > "Python: Visual Quickstart Guide" by Chris Fehily (2001), ISBN 0-201-74884-3

-to get familiar with the main design features of Python and the underlying philosphy.
+to get familiar with the main design features of Python and the underlying philosophy.

 I am also enjoying the quizzes in the [Python Challenge app](https://play.google.com/store/apps/details?id=sg.apps.garden.pythonchallenge).